statecharts/statecharts.github.io/_glossary/transition.md

 ---
 title: Transition
-oneliner: the instantaneous transfer from one state to another.
+oneliner: The instantaneous transfer from one state to another.
 ---

 # Transition

-In en executing state machine, a transition is the instantaneous transfer from one [state](state.html){:.glossary} to another.
+In an executing state machine, a transition is the instantaneous transfer from one [state](state.html){:.glossary} to another.
 When defining a state machine, a transition defines what happens when certain conditions arise, most often triggered by an [event](event.html){:.glossary}.

 When an event happens, the currently active state(s) are inspected to see if any of the outbound transitions should be triggered by the event.
 When a transition is found, it is _executed_ by [exiting](exit.html){:.glossary} the state in question, and [entering](entry.html){:.glossary} the state that the transition points to.